harness/developer-hub/docs/platform/Secrets/Secrets-Management/7-add-an-aws-kms-secrets-manager.md

 Either from the JSON for the **Key Policy**, or in the AWS **IAM** console, under **Encryption keys,** gather the **AWS Access Key ID**, **AWS Secret Key**, and **Amazon Resource Name (ARN)**.

 ![](../../Secrets/static/add-an-aws-kms-secrets-manager-54.png)
-For more information, see [Finding the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) from Amazon.
+For more information, go to [Finding the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) from Amazon.

 #### AWS Access Key ID